rajpabari/cs140e-25win/labs/2-gpio/CHECKOFF.md

 # Checkoff Checklist

+For the autograder, please change your makefile to run 4-loopback.c.
+Pull from the autograder repo.
+Then update `sender.py` and send.

 Make sure you have all of these things working for checkoff!

 Unfortunately, due to the size of the class this year we won't be able to give